salvaRC/salvarc.github.io/_pages/about.md

 title: about
 permalink: /
 subtitle: |+
-  <strong>I am a third-year PhD student at UC San Diego,
+  <strong>I am a fourth-year PhD student at UC San Diego,
   advised by <a href="https://roseyu.com/">Prof. Rose Yu</a> and <a href="https://duncanwp.github.io/">Prof. Duncan Watson-Parris</a></strong>.
   My goal is to develop and use machine learning (ML) methods for positive real-world impact in areas like
   <em>climate modeling and weather forecasting</em>.